oygx210/KF-a-posteriori/README.md

 [^6]: Kulikova, M.V.
 (2009) On scalarized calculation of the likelihood function in array square-root filtering algorithms.
 Automation and Remote Control.
 70:855-71. <a href="http://dx.doi.org/10.1134/S0005117909050129">DOI</a>, <a href="https://link.springer.com/content/pdf/10.1134/S0005117909050129.pdf">PDF on Springer</a>
 [^7]: Wang, L. and Libert, G. and Manneback, P. (1992) Kalman filter algorithm based on singular value decomposition.
 Proceedings of the 31st IEEE Conference on Decision and Control 1992 Dec 16, pp. 1224-1229.  <a href="http://doi.org/10.1109/CDC.1992.371522">DOI</a>
 [^8]: Kulikova, M.V. and Tsyganova, J.V.
 (2017) Improved discrete‐time Kalman filtering within singular value decomposition.
 IET Control Theory & Applications.
 11(15):2412-8. <a href="http://doi.org/10.1049/iet-cta.2016.1282">DOI</a>, <a href="https://arxiv.org/abs/1611.03686">PDF on ArXiv</a>
+[^9]: Kulikova, M.V. and Tsyganova, J.V. and Kulikov, G.Yu.
+(2021) SVD-based state and parameter estimation approach for generalized Kalman filtering with application to GARCH-in-Mean estimation.
+Journal of Computational and Applied Mathematics.
+387:112487. <a href="10.1016/j.cam.2019.112487">DOI</a>